 A new model for document automation has been adopted from the Fintech industry and is beginning to displace legacy document capture in RPA applications.
 Human-in-the-loop machine learning is a model that acknowledges the benefit of human involvement at multiple points in the onboarding process, not just post-process review.

-Insurance carriers are constantly receiving claims, and bots offer a solution for efficiently processing property and casualty claims.
+Insurance carriers are constantly receiving claims, and bots offer a solution for an efficient RPA workflow, which includes processing property and casualty claims.
 Where claims are received in a structured form, e.g., covered customers filling out a claim form on the carrier’s website, unattended bots are appropriate.
-The majority of claims will be processed automatically, with exceptions redirected to human review in attended workflows.
-The distinction here is that the unattended bots can make automated determinations without supervision by humans.
+The majority of claims will be processed automatically, with exceptions redirected to human review in RPA-attended workflows.
+The distinction here is that unattended bots can make automated determinations without supervision by humans.
 But when the claim gets moved into an exception flow for human review, attended bots will help the process.

 The Growing Hybrid RPA model

-While unattended automation has delivered tremendous value and spearheaded the growth of RPA as a whole, it is only part of the larger value proposition.
-Many business processes require human intelligence, and attended RPA fills these requirements by offering a workflow to empower rather than replace humans, automating the rote components of core processes.
+While unattended automation has delivered tremendous value and spearheaded the growth of RPA applications as a whole, it is only part of the larger value proposition.
+Many business processes require human intelligence.
+Attended RPA fulfills these requirements by offering a workflow to empower rather than replace humans, automating the rote components of core processes.
 With attended automation, human workers can focus their efforts on intelligent tasks, bots can automate repetitive labor, and companies can boost productivity, improve data quality, and reduce transaction costs.